xuansky/blog/_posts/2022-12-03-letsencrypt-dns-nginx.md

 ```
 Account registered.
 Requesting a certificate for *.your-domain and your-domain
-Hook '--manual-auth-hook' for ofthink.me ran with output:
+Hook '--manual-auth-hook' for your-domain ran with output:
  Please add the following CNAME record to your main DNS zone:
  _acme-challenge.your-domain CNAME baad1234-11x1-49x1-b345-c3ff52692x53.auth.acme-dns.io.